The historical context of Ritigala

-First you have to come to Maradankadawala.
-Then take your turn to Maradankadawala – Habarana road.
+First, you have to come to Maradankadawala.
+Then take your turn to Maradankadawala – Habarana Road.
 When you drive around 14 km to the Habarana side, you will find Galapitagala Gama road.

-You can see Ritigala mountain range on your left side while you’re driving.
+You can see the Ritigala mountain range on your left side while you’re driving.
 You will find a gravel road.
 Turn to that road and drive around 2 km in the forest.
 You will reach Ritigala Information and Research Center.
 That’s your destination.
 It’s a very beautiful and amazing experience if you can walk this 2 km on the gravel road.

 Ritigala Mountain Range

 Ritigala mountain range consists of four peaks of which the main and the highest peak at the south of the range is named Ritigala Kanda.
 Ritigala mountain range, a 1,528 ha (3,780 acres) Strict Nature Reserve, in the Dry Zone of Sri Lanka, is managed by the Department of Wildlife of Sri Lanka together with the Forest Department of Sri Lanka.